 Nesting is Underway!

-Robin nesting behavior is being widely reported.
-Keep your eyes peeled for nests, eggs, babies and fledglings!
+American Robin nesting behavior is being widely reported.
+Be on the lookout for nests, eggs, nestlings, and fledglings!

 American Robins are early breeders.
 Upon returning to their summer range, they are one of the first North American bird species to lay eggs.
-April marks the beginning of the breeding season, and sightings of nests, eggs, babies and fledglings by Journey North citizen scientists are all on the rise.
-Baby robins grow quickly!
-Within 13-15 days, the once-defenseless babies are ready to leave the nest.
+April marks the beginning of the breeding season, and reports of nests, eggs, nestlings and fledglings are all on the rise.

 Way Up North

+One Journey North observer was lucky enough to observe a leucistic robin.
 Leucism is a genetic condition which prevents pigments from reaching some or all of a bird’s feathers.
 Leucistic robins tend to have white splotches on their feathers, but the eyes and skin remain their normal color.
-Albinism is a genetic condition where melanin – the pigment that gives skin, feathers, and eyes their color – is not produced.
-Albino individuals are completely white with pink eyes and skin.

 Report Your Sightings

-Report what American Robin activities your are observing.
+Keep reporting what American Robin activities your observe.
 Nesting behaviors including gathering materials for nests, egg laying, feeding babies; Other behaviors include foraging, mating, splashing in bird baths, and many more.
-Checklist of Robin Observations
+Checklist of Robin Observations.

 Are You Seeing Other Birds?

-You can submit your sightings for American Loons, Barn Swallows, Baltimore and Bullock’s Orioles, Red-winged Blackbirds, and other species.
+You can report observations of American Loons, Barn Swallows, Baltimore and Bullock’s Orioles, Red-winged Blackbirds, and other species.

 Go to the Journey North sightings page and under the ‘Select Species or Event‘ dropdown menu, select ‘Loon’, ’Barn Swallow’, ’Oriole’ or ‘Red-Winged Blackbird’.
-If you are seeing other species not listed, select ‘All Other Signs of Spring’ under the dropdown menu.
+If you are seeing other species not listed, select ‘All Other Signs of Spring.’